obsidian-moon/engine/README.md

 <a name="latest-changes.planned"></a>
 ## Planned Future Inclusions

-- A `docs` directory with documentation for the framework.
 - Rewriting the `DarkProspectGames\ObsidianMoonEngine\Modules\Routing` class and making it so that it works better.

 [Complete List of Changes](CHANGELOG.md)